81st Mobile Brigade Combat Team

-The 81st Stryker Brigade Combat Team is a modular mechanized infantry brigade of the United States Army National Guard based in Washington, Oregon and California.
+The 81st Mobile Brigade Combat Team is a modular mechanized infantry brigade of the United States Army National Guard based in Washington, Oregon and California.
 On 9 July 2015 it was announced that the 81st Brigade would convert from being an Armored BCT to a Stryker BCT.

 In September 2016 the 81st Brigade began the transition to a Stryker Brigade Combat Team.
 From 2016 to 2021, the 81st Brigade was part of the 7th Infantry Division and wore the ‘Indianhead’ patch under the Associated Unit Program (AUP).
 However, with the end of the AUP, the brigade donned its original "Raven" patch again in September 2021.
 As of 2022, the 81st SBCT has changed its alignment from the 7th Infantry Division to the 36th Infantry Division.
+In fall 2025, the Pentagon announced that the 81st Stryker Brigade Combat Team will convert to a Mobile Brigade Combat Team.

-Current composition
+Organization

 3rd Battalion, 161st Infantry Regiment, fire a M224 mortar during Rifle Forge, a live-fire exercise at Bemowo Piskie Training Area, Poland, Nov.
 7, 2021.

 The 81st Stryker Brigade contains seven battalions and a headquarters company.
 It assumed its current organizational structure as of 9 July 2015, when the 81st Brigade converted from a mechanized to a Stryker brigade and some units are attached to 2nd Infantry division which includes the 1-185th Infantry.